unt-libraries/warc-metadata-sidecar/README.md

 ## sidecar2cdxj.py

-This script will take the uri, timestamp, and fields from the payload of each record and write the data into a file using the cdxj format.
+This script will take the URI, timestamp, and fields from the payload of each metadata record in a sidecar file and write the data into a file using the CDXJ format.

 For usage instructions run: